bluluke/katas/README.md

 ## Javascript Function Descriptions:

+rowSumOddNumbers: from a triangle represented by ascending odd integers, return the total of the integers on the row specified by the input integer.
+First row is 1.
+Second row is 3 and 5.
+Third row is 7, 9 and 11, and so on.

 longest: from an input of 2 strings, returns string containing one instance of each letter present in either of the 2 string inputs in alphabetical order and lowercase.

 getSum: returns total of 2 integer inputs in addition to all integer values between the 2 integer inputs.